velis74/DynamicForms/doc/documents/guides/templates.rst

 shown.
 This template is extracted by templates that are used for rendering individual field types (e.g.: checkbox.html, input.html, radio.html, etc.)

+Some additional functionalities are not supported with jQuery templates (e.g. copy to clipboard on Select 2 fields).

 .. todo:: explain how to change template to another one